Chrome Apps mosey on over to Macs

 “This is the method to ship native apps for Chrome OS,” Chrome engineering director Erik Kay said to CNET when Chrome Apps debuted in September.

-As with its Chrome OS and windows counterparts, Chrome Apps on Mac embody a launcher icon so that they can be accessed independently of the browser.
+As with its Chrome OS and Windows counterparts, Chrome Apps on Mac embody a launcher icon so they can be accessed independently of the browser.